Read Smith’s UPDATED plans as of November 23, 2020,

 Playing in small ensembles allows for intimate music-making while exploring great works from the repertory.
 Groups, formed ad hoc or in consultation with faculty, may be eligible to register each semester for weekly coachings (1 credit).
 In recent years works from Bach to Brahms to Reich have been explored.
 Preference is given to students studying instruments or voice at Smith.

 Rehearsing once a week for 90 minutes, this ensemble provides Smith students with the chance to explore the standard (and less-standard) wind ensemble repertoire.
 Recent performances have included the music of Bernstein, P.D.Q.
 Bach, Holst, Grainger, Danny Elfman and Sousa.
 Instrumentalists of all abilities are welcome, as are students from the Five College community.
 No audition is required.
-The Wind Ensemble is directed by Ellen Redman and presents two main concerts per year and additional appearances around campus.
+The Wind Ensemble is directed by Hannah Berube, firstname.lastname@example.org, and presents two main concerts per year and additional appearances around campus.

 The Smith Gamelan is a performance group dedicated to the study of Central Javanese gamelan, one of the great musical traditions of Indonesia.
-The group was founded in 1995 as a way to introduce Five College students to this unique musical tradition and it is directed by Margaret Sarkissian, professor of music, and Sumarsam, a master of the Javanese music tradition and adjunct professor of music at Wesleyan University.
+The group was founded in 1995 as a way to introduce Five College students to this unique musical tradition and it is directed by Maho Ishiguro, Lecturer of Music at Yale University.
 The group meets once a week during the school year and presents a performance at the end of each semester.

 Since 1885, thousands of Smith students have gathered to form an extraordinary community of singers.
 From Sage Hall, with its lovely Sweeney Concert Hall, to John M. Greene Hall, the sounds of united voices can be heard.
 An astonishing tradition is carried on, and lifelong friendships are formed.
 Jonathan Hirsh is director of orchestral and choral activities; Sarah Paquet is assistant director of choral activities.